NaokiKojimaJapan/e-commerce_sales_analysis/README.md

 ## 3. Brands: Top 3 Brands: Differentiation Through Product Size
-- 78% of the share is taken by the big three brands, Happy, Simple, and Thrifty, while the other 202 brands share the remaining 22% of the share.
+- **78% of the share is taken by the big three brands**, Happy, Simple, and Thrifty, while the other 202 brands share the remaining 22% of the share.
-- The big three brands differentiate each other by size as Happy ranks #1 in Tall Kitchen size, Simple #1 in Small & Medium sizes, and Thrifty #1 in Large and Extra Large sizes.
+- **The big three brands differentiate each other by size** as Happy ranks #1 in Tall Kitchen size, Simple #1 in Small & Medium sizes, and Thrifty #1 in Large and Extra Large sizes.
 - Simple has the highest sales per SKU mainly because the unit price of Simple is much higher than the others.
-It’s unsure if it stems from the quality of products or the amount per unit, so further research is needed.
+It’s unsure if it stems from the quality of products or the amount per unit, so **further research is needed**.

 # Recommendations & Next Steps
 - **Overall:** **Make all products available for purchase from mobile devices** because it’s twice as less competitive as web and has a higher YoY growth rate.

 - **For Newcomer:** **Medium size by low unit price is the potential area to get into the market and make revenue** because medium size is the least competitive category and the category is dominated by higher unit price products than larger sizes.

-- **Further Research and Discussion:** Research products by Simple to **identify if their high unit price stems from quality or quantity**.
+- **Further Research and Discussion: **Research products by Simple to identify if their high unit price stems from quality or quantity**.
 If it’s coming from quality, all medium-size products on sale are high-quality, so there should be an opportunity to acquire potential demands from customers for low-cost products.